Taj al-Din al-Subki: Birth

-The author, Taj al-Din Abu Nasr Abd al-Wahhab al-Subki, was born in Cairo, according to Ibn Ayyub, al-Ghazzi, and Ibn Shuhba; however, Ibn Ayyub, al-Suyuti, and al-Misri, the Egyptian, and Ibn Hajar use the indefinite term, and Ibn Hajar omits the place of birth entirely.
-The native biographers also disagree as to when exactly Taj al-Din was born; Ibn Ayyub, Ibn Hajar, and al-Ghazzi give the year 727 A.H., while Ibn Shuhba gives the same year but notes that "others say 728."
+While most biographers, including Al-Ghazzi and Ibn Shuhba, place al-Subki's birth in Cairo, others remain unspecified on the location; notably, Ibn Hajar al-Asqalani omits the birthplace entirely.
+The native biographers also disagree as to when exactly Ibn al-Subki was born; Ibn Ayyub, Ibn Hajar, and al-Ghazzi give the year 727 A.H., while Ibn Shuhba gives the same year but notes that "others say 728."
 A few, like Mubarak and al-Suyuti, give 729 A.H.
 However, most authorities agree that he was 44 years old when he died, and since he died in 771, he is likely to have been born in 727.

 Education

-Cairo was Taj al-Din's initial schooling location.
+Cairo was Ibn al-Subki's initial schooling location.
 He was first educated by his father, celebrated scholar Taqī al-Dīn al-Subkī, an influential figure in the umma.
-Taj al-Din's Cairo studies were supervised by a number of distinguished professors, including Yunus al-Dabusi, Ali Yahya ibn Yusuf al-Misri, Abd al-Muhsin al-Sabuni, Abu Bakr Muhammad ibn Abd al-Aziz al-Sa`bi, Fath al-Din Ibn Sayyid al-Nas, Salih ibn Muhaqar, Abd al-Qadi ibn al-Mutuk, and the Qadi Abd al-Ghaffar al-Sa`di.
+Ibn al-Subki's Cairo studies were supervised by several distinguished professors, including Yunus al-Dabusi, Ali Yahya ibn Yusuf al-Misri, Abd al-Muhsin al-Sabuni, Abu Bakr Muhammad ibn Abd al-Aziz al-Sa`bi, Fath al-Din Ibn Sayyid al-Nas, Salih ibn Muhaqar, Abd al-Qadi ibn al-Mutuk, and the Qadi Abd al-Ghaffar al-Sa`di.

-However, Taj al-Din's higher education came from Damascus.
+However, Ibn al-Subki's higher education came from Damascus.
 At age 12, he joined his father in Damascus and continued to study under him, as well as the other leading scholars of his day like Jamal al-Din al-Mizzi, the greatest traditionist of his day and a renowned jurist and philologist.
-Under him, Taj al-Din studied Hadith and Arabic grammar.
+Under him, Ibn al-Subki studied Hadith and Arabic grammar.
 He also studied under the renowned writer, theologian, and historian Shams al-Din al-Dhahabi, who was the traditions professor at the Damascus chapel Umm al-Salih.

 Zaynab bint al-Kamal and Ibn al-Yarr are added by Ibn Hajar, while Taqi al-Din Ibn Rafi, al-Najm al-Qahafazi, and al-Hajjar are added by al-Ghazzi to the list of Damascus instructors.
 Nevertheless, Taj al-Din's most influential teacher, aside from his father, appears to have been the renowned jurist Shams al-Din ibn al-Naqib, 662–745 A.H., professor at al-Shamiyya al-Barraniyya in Damascus.
 Al-Naqib gave him some of his own workload as a teacher and legal advisor.
 Al-Naqib died when Taj al-Din was eighteen.

 In addition to attending lectures, he conducted independent research.
 As the biographers put it, "he studied by himself" and became an expert in various fields of study "until he was skilled in the knowledge of jurisprudence, traditions, grammar and poetry."